hirosystems/docs/docs/platform/connect-desktop-to-cloud.md

 ## Configuring Visual Studio Code

-Visual Studio Code (VSCode) has built-in support for SSH connections, allowing you to connect to and work on your remote server directly from your local VSCode environment.
-Here's how to set it up:
+You can use the "Remote-SSH" extension to connect to and work on your remote server directly from your local VSCode environment.
+If you don't have it installed already, you can install it from the VSCode Marketplace: [https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)
+Once the extension is installed, you can connect to your remote server by following the steps below.

 1. Open VSCode on your local machine.

-2. Open the Command Palette by pressing `F1` or `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS).

-3. Type "Remote-SSH: Connect to Host..." and select it from the dropdown list.
+2. Type "Remote-SSH: Connect to Host..." and select it from the dropdown list.

-4. Click on "Add New SSH Host...".
+3. Click on "Add New SSH Host...".

-5. Enter your SSH connection command, for example `ssh <your-workspace-url>`, replacing `<your-workspace-url>` with your workspace url.
+4. Enter your SSH connection command, for example `ssh <your-workspace-url>`, replacing `<your-workspace-url>` with your workspace url.

-6. Select the SSH configuration file to update.
+5. Select the SSH configuration file to update.
 This is usually `~/.ssh/config`.

-7. Once the configuration file is updated, you can click on "Connect to Host" again and you should see your new SSH host.
+6. Once the configuration file is updated, you can click on "Connect to Host" again and you should see your new SSH host.
 Click on it to connect.

-8. A new VSCode window will open, connected to your remote server.
+7. A new VSCode window will open, connected to your remote server.
 You can now open folders and files on the server and work on them as if they were local.

 Remember to replace `<your-workspace-url>` with your actual workspace url.